singhamandeep86/FriendlyChat-Test/README.md

 ## Overview

 FriendlyChat-Test is an app that allows users to send and receive text in realtime across platforms.
-It is also designed to receive Android App Links from www.codellect.org.
+It models every message send as a dummy ecommerce purchase event.
+It is also designed to receive traffic from www.codellect.org via Android App Links.

 A user session can start on this website via a visit to a normal web-page or an AMP page.
 While clicking on a link to the AMP page from Google Search would always open the page in the [Google AMP viewer](https://support.google.com/websearch/answer/7220196), any further clicks on a codellect.org link will lead user to FriendlyChat-Test app.
 Clicking on a non-AMP codellect.org link from Google Search would also lead the user directly to FriendlyChat-Test app.